Nelson Rockefeller: Presidential Mission to Latin America

 On February 17, 1969, President Nixon commissioned a study to assess the state of Latin America.
 Nixon appointed Rockefeller to direct the study.
 The poor relationship between the two politicians suggested that Nixon would not be that interested in the results of the study.
 There was a lack of interest for the region in the late 1960s to early 1970s.

 In April and May 1969, at the request of President Nixon, Rockefeller and a team of 23 advisors visited 20 American republics during four trips to solicit opinions of their inter-American policies and to determine the needs and conditions of each country.
 Most of the trips turned out to be an embarrassment.
 Among the recommendations in Rockefeller's report to the President were preferential trade agreements with Latin American countries, refinancing the region's foreign debt, and removing bureaucratic impediments that prevented the efficient use of United States aid.
 The Nixon administration did little to implement the report's recommendations.
 In his report preface, Rockefeller wrote:

 There is general frustration over the failure to achieve a more rapid improvement in standards of living.
 The United States, because of its identification with the failure of the Alliance for Progress to live up to expectations, is blamed.
 People in the countries concerned also used our visit as an opportunity to demonstrate their frustrations with the failure of their own governments to meet their needs ... demonstrations that began over grievances were taken over and exacerbated by anti-US and subversive elements which sought to weaken the United States, and their own governments in the process.

 A major part of the Rockefeller report suggested a reduction of American involvement, stating that "we, in the United States, cannot determine the internal political structure of any other nation".
 Because there was little the United States should or could do toward changing the political atmosphere in other countries, there was no reason to attempt to use economic aid as a political tool.
 This was the justification to reduce economic aid in Latin America.
-The Rockefeller report called for some aid to continue but the report recommended creating more effective aid programs.
+The Rockefeller report called for some aid to continue but recommended creating more effective aid programs.